-Although the strawberry is usually referred to as a fruit, it is actually an accessory or false fruit, since its red fleshy part doesn’t develop from the flower’s ovary, but is derived from the non-reproductive parts of the flower.
+Although usually referred to as a fruit, the strawberry is actually an accessory fruit or “false fruit”, since the red fleshy part doesn’t develop from the flower’s ovary, but is derived from the non-reproductive parts of the flower.

 Ripe, fresh strawberries are sweet and juicy.
 They can be eaten as they are, used to garnish a variety of sweets and desserts, or enjoyed as delicious refreshing juice and smoothies.